ZupIT/nimbus-docs/readme.md

 - [Layout components](layout/index.md)

 ## Samples
-Nimbus has a sample application implemented for the backend, SwiftUI and Compose.
-Click [here](sample/index.md) to check it out.
+Nimbus has two sample applications implemented for the backend, SwiftUI and Compose.

+1. [To do app](https://github.com/hernandazevedo/nimbus-todo-app): a simple to do app that lists, edit, remove and creates personal notes.
+The implementation is not yet complete.
+This will serve as the basis for writing a tutorial.
+2. [Store](sample/index.md): an e-commerce app with a native navigation bar that loads server-driven content.
+The implementation is complete, but it's a more complex example of server driven ui when compared to the first sample.